-Risk management measures proposed here are based on existing policies for the import of dragon fruit from Vietnam (Department of Agriculture and Water Resources 2017b), as well as mangoes from India (Biosecurity Australia 2008), Indonesia, Thailand and Vietnam (Department
+Risk management measures recommended here are based on existing policies for the import of dragon fruit from Vietnam (Department of Agriculture and Water Resources 2017a), as well as mangoes from India (Biosecurity Australia 2008), Indonesia, Thailand and Vietnam (Department of Agriculture and Water Resources 2015), mangosteen fruit from Indonesia (DAFF 2012), and lychees from Taiwan and Vietnam (DAFF 2013).
+These risk analyses include consideration of all the pests identified in Table 5.1 of this report.

 Outcomes of these existing risk analyses include trade in mangoes from India and Vietnam and lychees and dragon fruit from Vietnam, with over 26 tonnes of mangoes imported into Australia between 2011 and 2016 and over 55 tonnes of lychees between 2015 and 2016.
 The first imports of dragon fruit from Vietnam were in late September 2017.
 The risk management measures implemented for those commodities have successfully managed pests associated with those pathways.
-The risk management measures proposed for dragon fruit from Indonesia are the same as those established for dragon fruit from Vietnam.
+The risk management measures recommended for dragon fruit from Indonesia are the same as those established for dragon fruit from Vietnam.

-This review of biosecurity import requirements proposes that, when the established risk management measures are followed, the restricted risks for all identified quarantine pests will achieve the ALOP for Australia.
+This review of biosecurity import requirements recommends that, when the established risk management measures are followed, the restricted risks for all identified quarantine pests will achieve the ALOP for Australia.
 They include: